adi1090x/battery-wallpaper/README.md

 ```

-> For swaywm support users must install `oguri`.
-The `oguri` daemon must be started for the script to work.
++ For swaywm support users must install [oguri](https://github.com/vilhalmer/oguri).
+The `oguri` daemon must be started for the script to work. `Oguri` can be installed on Arch linux via [AUR](https://aur.archlinux.org/packages/oguri-git/).

 ### Features